awsdocs/aws-encryption-sdk-docs/doc_source/message-format.md

 The encrypted data key\.
 It is the data encryption key encrypted by the key provider\.

 **Content Type**  <a name="header-content-type"></a>
-The type of encrypted content, either nonframed or framed\.
+The type of encrypted data, either nonframed or framed\.
+Whenever possible, use framed data\.
+The AWS Encryption SDK supports nonframed data only for legacy use\.
+Some language implementations of the AWS Encryption SDK can still generate nonframed ciphertext\.
+All supported language implementations can decrypt framed and nonframed ciphertext\.
+Framed data is divided into equal\-length parts; each part is encrypted separately\.
+Framed content is type 2, encoded as the byte `02` in hexadecimal notation\.
-Non\-framed content is not broken into parts; it is a single encrypted blob\.
+Nonframed data is not divided; it is a single encrypted blob\.
 Non\-framed content is type 1, encoded as the byte `01` in hexadecimal notation\.
-Framed content is broken into equal\-length parts; each part is encrypted separately\.
-Framed content is type 2, encoded as the byte `02` in hexadecimal notation\.

 **Reserved**  <a name="header-reserved"></a>
 A reserved sequence of 4 bytes\.
 This value must be 0\.
 It is encoded as the bytes `00 00 00 00` in hexadecimal notation \(that is, a 4\-byte sequence of a 32\-bit integer value equal to 0\)\.